Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 Note that all commandlines, environment variables and resource file URLs which are stored by the Azure Batch Service are encrypted by the service.
-This feature is to prevent credentials from being displayed in the clear when using the Azure Portal, Batch Explorer, or other tools to inspect the status of pools, jobs and tasks.
+This feature is to prevent credentials from being displayed in the clear when using the Azure Portal, Batch Labs, or other tools to inspect the status of pools, jobs and tasks.
 If this is not an issue for your scenario, then encrypting credentials is unnecessary.
 Please review the [credential encryption guide](75-batch-shipyard-credential-encryption.md)